m2ci-msp/mri-shape-framework/README.md

 Basically, you can also add your own landmarks by modifying the blend files.
 We recommend using the *landmark-tool* of the [MSP MRI Shape Tools][2] to distribute the landmarks on the MRI scans.

+## Example Data

+Please have a look at the [example data repository](https://github.com/m2ci-msp/mri-shape-framework-example-data) for sample MRI data and corresponding configuration and landmark files.

 ## Running the Framework

 After the configuration is finished, you can run the following commands from the root directory.